francogonzales/sac_streetmaps/README.md

 # Sacramento Streetmaps

 Using ggmaps, I was able to create some aesthetically (at least my point of view) pleasing street maps of my city, Sacramento!
 I used two different background themes, both light and dark.
-The actual "art" process was done in

 The first one is done using a light theme.